-The Creative Writing Program is proud to count among its graduates writers and teachers who have met with tremendous success.
+The Creative Writing Program is proud to count among its graduate writers and teachers who have met with tremendous success.
 Among our distinguished alumni are:

 Francesca Abbate (PhD, 2002) is an Associate Professor of English at Beloit College.
 She is the author of Troy, Unincorporated (University of Chicago Press, 2012).

-Colleen Abel (PhD, 2013) won 2015 Editor’s Prize of Unicorn Press for her full-length collection Remake (Unicorn Press, 2015).
+Colleen Abel (PhD, 2013) won the 2015 Editor’s Prize of Unicorn Press for her full-length collection Remake (Unicorn Press, 2015).
 She also published a chapbook, Housewifery (dancing girl press, 2013).
 She was the 2013-2014 Beebe Fellow at Warren Wilson’s creative writing program.

 Paul Scot August (MA) a former poetry editor of The Cream City Review, was nominated for a third time this year for a Pushcart Prize.
 He had poems published in Mead: the Magazine of Literature & Libations, Lindenwood Review, Louisville Review, South Dakota Review, Tygerburning, Connotation-Press, Midwestern Gothic, Los Angeles Review, Dunes Review, Naugatuck River Review, Passages North and elsewhere.
 His book Apologizing to Fish is being shopped among publishers.
 This year he also co-founded and now co-curates the Middle Coast Poets Reading Series in Milwaukee.